 Born in Milan, Romeo Fratti is a French-Italian literature teacher, cultural journalist, literary translator, public writer and actor.
 He is fluent in French, Italian, English and German, and currently edits reviews for the following magazines: La République des Livres, Vice Versa Online and Toutelaculture.com.
 He also manages the blog «Fragments», hosted by the website Le Monde.fr.
 As a translator, he worked with two publishing houses, Dargaud and Portaparole.
 His short literary radio programmes were broadcasted by France Culture.
 In April 2017, he launched his own literary webradio, called Broutage de feuillets.

-Mia Lecomte (Milan 1966) is an Italian poet of French origin.
-Among her most recent publications are: the poetry collections Intanto il tempo (2012) and Al museo delle relazioni interrotte (2016); the short story collection Cronache da un’impossibilità (2015); and the children’s book Gli spaesati (2019).
-Her poems have been published in Italy and abroad in poetry magazines and anthologies, and in 2012 she published in Canada her bilingual poetry anthology For the Maintenance of Landscape.
-Also a French translator, she is a critic and editor in the field of transnational literature, especially in regards to poetry, to which she dedicated the essay Di un poetico altrove.
-Poesia transnazionale italofona (1960-2016) (2018).
-She edited the anthologies Ai confini dei verso.
-Poesia della migrazione in italiano (2006), Sempre ai confini del verso.
-Dispatri poetici in italiano (2011) and co-edited A New Map.
-The Poetry of Migrant Writers in Italy (2011) together with Luigi Bonaffini.
-She is on the editorial board of the bi-annual journal of comparative poetry Semicerchio and she also is a contributor to Italian edition of Le Monde Diplomatique.
-She is the creator and a member of the International Compagnia delle poete, a poetic-theatrical group made up of foreign poets living in Italy, that stages performances build over the superimposition of cultures and literary and artistic languages.
+Mia Lecomte (Milan, 1966) is an Italophone French poet and writer, based in Switzerland.
+Among her most recent publications are the poetry collection Lettere da dove (2022), the short story collection Cronache da un’impossibilità (2015) and the children’s book Gli Spaesati / Les Dépaysés (2019).
+Her poems have been translated into several languages and appear in Italy as well as abroad in numerous poetry magazines and anthologies.
+Collections of her poetry have been published among others in English (For the Maintenance of Landscape, 2012; Home is what is left, 2022) and French (Là où tu as ton corps, 2020.
+Prix Khoury Ghata 2021).
+A translator from French, Mia Lecomte is especially known as critic and editor in the field of transnational literature, in particular poetry, to which she dedicated the essay Di un poetico altrove.
+Poesia transnazionale italofona (1960-2016) (2018) and various anthologies.
+She is on the editorial board of the journal of comparative poetry Semicerchio, the Indian literary magazine The Antonym and is a contributor to Italian edition of Le Monde Diplomatique.
+She is the founder and a member of the poetic theatre ensemble Compagnia delle poete.

 Davide Napoli, a writer and visual artist, listens to the lightning forms of thought, through the ‘in-tensions’ of Indian ink and writing.
 His research on the gesture of emptiness and on time explores the fall and the vertigo of meditation as a science of the intimate.
 Doctor in Philosophy and in Arts and Sciences of Art, he teaches Plastic Arts at the University Paris I-Panthéon Sorbonne and Methodologies and techniques of the contemporary at the School of Fine Arts in Palermo, Italy.
 He is a member of the research team Art Sciences and Society (ACTE Institute, Sorbonne).
 He has been publishing for years with Éditions Transignum and Éditions Unicité.
 Latest publications: The lapsus de l’ombre (Unicité, 2020) et Intragème (Transignum, 2021, with a writing and music score by Jean-Yves Bosseur).